wjyoumans/multiproc/README.md

 python script.py 2 3
 ```

 Output is stored in an `mpout` folder created in the working directory.
-Logging info from each process is stored in `mpout/log`.
+Logging info from each process is stored in `mpout/../log`.

 The number of processes to use defaults to the number of (virtual) cores available but can be modified with `-j`.

 It's often useful to use multiproc with `nohup` and `&` to have everything running in the background.
+In this case, it is up to you to clean up.